torao/asterisque/README.md

 $ ./sbt package
 ```

-Or, you can also run directory following sample code of bi-directional RPC by using `sbt run`.
+Or, you can also run directory by using `sbt run` to specify following sample code of bi-directional RPC.

 ```scala
 import com.kazzla.asterisk._